 Don't worry, this won't affect your ability to run the examples in this book - everything's been written so that it will run on the .NET Framework Redistributable version of ASP.NET.
-While you won't have direct access to the help files, all support materials are available online at Microsoft's http://www.asp.net site.
+While you won't have direct access to the help files, all support materials are available online at Microsoft's www.asp.net site.

-Also don't worry about replacing an existing Classic ASP installation, since ASP.NET will be installed alongside ASP and they will both continue to work with no action from us.
+Also, don't worry that you might end up replacing an existing Classic ASP installation, since ASP.NET will be installed alongside ASP and they will both continue to work with no action from us.